 - – You are allowed in textile manufacturing, dyeing, fabric printing, glass ware manufacturing

 - – You are allowed in making plates and bowls

 - – You are allowed in stationary & printing paper, rock salt and salt mining. ***

 This can become confusing so you should always speak to a lawyer in Thailand before you decide to start a business in Thailand.
 Note the wording in the prohibition listed below as only 2 examples:

 ** You are allowed to sell food and drinks to promote tourism.
 In other words you can sell food and drinks to foreigners but not locals as the primary market.

 *** You are not allowed into salt farming (salt pans) however with permission you may be allowed into salt mining which is more capital cost intensive.

 The laws in Thailand do change however as shown above certain professions and businesses are prohibited in Thailand.
 Note that you can’t be a barman in Thailand even though if it is done to promote tourism, you are however allowed to own the business.
 You can be the manager of such a business but not a worker per se.

-Always take legal advice BEFORE you think of starting a business in Thailand.
+Always take legal advice BEFORE you think of starting a business in Thailand or working in Thailand.

 The information contained in our website is for general information purposes only and does not constitute legal advices.
 For further information, please contact us.